pscally1005/pscally1005.github.io/_posts/recipes/ground-meat/2023-09-19-sloppy-joe.markdown

 - ketchup
 - mustard
 - chili
-Description: Sloppy joes are an American classic, and this variation removes the <a href="/misc/hidden-sugar">sugar</a> filled ketchup and adds some more vegetables as well.
-These go great on a plate with a side of rice, roasted veggies, sweet potatoes, or on a sandwich.
+Description: Sloppy joes are an American classic, and this variation removes the <a href="/misc/hidden-sugar">sugar</a> filled ketchup and adds some more <a href="/misc/veggies">vegetables</a> as well.
+These go great on a plate with a side of <a href="/misc/grains#brown-rice">rice</a>, roasted veggies, <a href="/misc/veggies#sweet-potato">sweet potatoes</a>, or on a sandwich.
 Instructions:
 - Finely chop the peppers and onions.
 Place a medium skillet over medium heat with oil.
 When the pan is hot, add onions and peppers.
 Cover and cook under occasional stirring until the onions are translucent, about 10 minutes